immcantation/presto/docs/workflows/Greiff2014_Workflow.rst

 :download:`Download Commands <scripts/Greiff2014_Commands.sh>`

-Assembly of paired-end reads
+Paired-end assembly
 --------------------------------------------------------------------------------

-Each set of paired-ends mate-pairs is first assembled into a full length Ig sequence using the ``align`` subcommand of the :ref:`AssemblePairs` tool:
+Each set of paired-ends mate-pairs is first assembled into a full length Ig sequence using the :program:`align` subcommand of the :ref:`AssemblePairs` tool:

 .. literalinclude:: scripts/Greiff2014_Commands.sh
    :language: none